Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 What would a TV show about the zombie apocalypse be without a few scares here and there?
 Inspired by the classic films of George A. Romero (the grandfather of the modern undead genre), AMC's The Walking Dead has always struck a nice balance between terrors both living and dead.

 Reanimated corpses with a voracious appetite for human flesh are bloodcurdling, sure — no doubt about it — what about humans no longer bound by the implicit rules of civilization?
 What happens when you take away all the modern conveniences and throw people back into the Dark Ages almost overnight?
 How much of your quiet humanity erodes away when all the laws and repercussions are suddenly swept away as though they never existed in the first place?
 Compound that with a literal army of hungry ghouls and you've got a perfect recipe for frightening your audience.

-As The Walking Dead nears the end of its eleventh and final season, we decided to take a look back at the 11 scariest moments throughout the series...
+As The Walking Dead nears the end of its eleventh and final season this weekend, we decided to take a look back at the 11 scariest moments throughout the series...

 1. Dr. Jenner explains the zombie virus (Season 1, Episode 6)

 Robert Kirkman has said that he ended up regretting the CDC episode at the end of Season 1 because it took away a lot of the mystery surrounding the zombie virus.
 We actually disagree with this sentiment for one simple reason: Doctor Edwin Jenner (who recently cropped back up in World Beyond) is still very much in the dark when he provides a rundown of the undead affliction scientifically dubbed “TS-19.”